 Well that’s the case.
 The band released its first EP, Mit Peck, in December 2011, and a second EP, Vollmilch, in December 2012.
-In 2013, Theo Katzman, Joe Dart, and Jack Stratton backed up Darren Criss on his national tour, with Theo leading as tour’s musical director.
-To bring the core four together to perform live was a decision not taken lightly, and they’ve done so marginally less than any other successful band today.
+In 2013, Theo Katzman, Joe Dart, and Jack Stratton backed up Darren Criss on his national tour, with Theo leading as the tour’s musical director.
+To bring the core four together to perform live was a decision not taken lightly, and they’ve done so significantly less than any other successful band today.

 According to semi-official Vulf-historian Allegra Rosenberg in an article in Bandcamp, “Stratton refused to book a single live gig for Vulfpeck until he could count on it being sold out, which meant that for the first three years of their existence they didn’t play live at all.”
 Stratton added, “It’s a kind of myth that you have to be losing money for the first couple years of a band.”
-Clearly, the band’s frontman and manager is onto something.
+Clearly, the band’s frontman and manager is on to something.
 Their live shows have been nothing short of spectacular, but it’s all been by exquisite design.

 Theo’s previous booking agent, Matthew Altruda, explained, “We booked the Blind Pig as ‘Carl’s 50th Birthday Bash’ as a secret to eluded Darren Criss fans and make an Ann Arbor family and friends show that evening.
 Darren opened for Theo, and during Theo’s performance, the crowd chanted for a Vulfpeck song and they played ‘Beastly’.”